 This is a free genotype imputation and phasing service provided by the Wellcome Sanger Institute.
 You can upload GWAS data in VCF or 23andMe format and receive imputed and phased genomes back.
 Optional pre-phasing is with EAGLE2 or SHAPEIT2 and imputation is with PBWT into a choice of reference panels including 1000 Genomes Phase 3, UK10K, and the Haplotype Reference Consortium.

 Summary

-GWAS use (minimum) of ~1M carefully selected bi-allelic SNP from SNP-chips
+GWAS use (a minimum of) ~1M carefully selected bi-allelic SNP from SNP-chips

-Increasingly this is imputed to full sequence and/or GWS data is available
+Increasingly this is imputed to full sequence and/or GWS data is available frequencies at a locus

 Two important 'equilibriums'